go-vikunja/vikunja/docs/content/doc/setup/install-backend.md

 Though it is recommended to use eviroment variables or `.env` files to configure Vikunja in docker.
 See [config]({{< ref "config.md">}}) for a list of available configuration options.

+### Files volume

+By default the container stores all files uploaded and used through vikunja inside of `/app/vikunja/files` which is created as a docker volume.
+You should mount the volume somewhere to the host to permanently store the files and don't loose them if the container restarts.

+### Setting user and group id of the user running vikunja

+You can set the user and group id of the user running vikunja with the `PUID` and `PGID` evironment variables.
+This follows the pattern used by [the linuxserver.io](https://docs.linuxserver.io/general/understanding-puid-and-pgid) docker images.

+This is useful to solve general permission problems when host-mounting volumes such as the volume used for task attachments.

 ### Docker compose